The need for INCLUSION.md

 AI is now an upstream design partner

 If AI is going to design with some autonomy, it needs to be aware of the biases baked into its training data - much like human designers need to be aware of the cognitive schemas and assumptions shaping how we understand the world and our users.
 Self-awareness is a prerequisite for inclusion, whether the designer is a person or a probabilistic system.
+And to address this, we need new clever ways to operationalize inclusivity in our flashy new AI tools.
+One of the most effective emerging patterns for this is context engineering.

 Markdown / *.md context conventions are all the rage